Key Takeaways:

 Mast cells touch on a lot of organ systems and pathologies in the body.
 The more I learn, the more amazed I am at the complex interaction between mast cells, immune responses, and systemic diseases.

 Wrapping up this article, I wanted everyone to know that this is just the tip of the iceberg when it comes to information and studies about mast cells and MCAS.
-Topics not covered include thyroid disorders, multiple sclerosis, dementia, mast cells in cancer, Crohn’s, ALS, endometriosis, Hidradenitis suppurativa, and osteoporosis.
-(Yes – this is my list of things to come back and write more about later!)
+Topics not covered include the links between mast cells and multiple sclerosis, dementia, cancer, Crohn’s, ALS, endometriosis, Hidradenitis suppurativa, and osteoporosis.

 Related Articles and Topics: